yargs/yargs/README.md

 Hidden commands don't show up in the help output and aren't available for completion.

+Note that commands will **not** automatically inherit the configuration of their parent context (eg. a parent command or global context).

 Optionally, you can provide a `builder` object to give hints about the options that your command accepts: